 Laura Kreidberg1

-(1)Harvard Society of Fellows, Cambridge, MA, USA
+Max Planck Institute for Astronomy, Heidelberg, Germany

 Laura Kreidberg

-Email: laura.kreidberg@cfa.harvard.edu
+Email: kreidberg@mpia.de

 Abstract

 It is possible to learn a great deal about exoplanet atmospheres even when we cannot spatially resolve the planets from their host stars.
 In this chapter, we overview the basic techniques used to characterize transiting exoplanets – transmission spectroscopy, emission and reflection spectroscopy, and full-orbit phase curve observations.
 We discuss practical considerations, including current and future observing facilities and best practices for measuring precise spectra.
 We also highlight major observational results on the chemistry, climate, and cloud properties of exoplanets.